Blite33/sds/proposal.md

 ## *Needs* to have (Minimum viable product)

 - A walkable world. ✅
-- Have elements be interactable.
+- Have elements be interactable.✅
 - Background scenery, with different layers. ✅ (Different layers weren't possible, but they are rendered in a specific order.)
 - - There should be different z layers, and everything should be pushed to the pixels array only when something changes.
 - - - I don't know if there's enough processing power in one thread to render shaders.
 It would be nice to have shadows though.